 The story (website).
 The framework and content of our webpages are strategic and intentional.
 The five data principles – understanding, sharing, valuing, trusting, and applying – collectively tell a unifying story across the website, weaving together our purpose, mission, vision, and values.
 The initial paragraph at the beginning of these five sections expound on the practical application of the corresponding principles.
 The key words at the beginning of these initial paragraphs – data literacy, data sets, data uses, data integrity, and data-informed decisions – briefly summarize the focus of the section and help guide viewers to the most relevant content for their current needs.

 The storytellers (staff).
-The Office of Institutional Research is a 3.0 FTE staff consisting of Sarah Dunnagan and Haley Perkins, who report directly to Kristin McKinley.
+The Office of Institutional Research is a 3.0 FTE staff consisting of Sarah Dunnagan and Haley Wallace, who report directly to Kristin McKinley.
 Kristin reports directly to Christyn Abaray, who is a member of the President's Cabinet.
 View our Meet the Team page for more details and contact information.

 Our core values of collaboration, collegiality, and transparency are evident in our partnerships.
 We partner with nearly every office and stakeholders (administration, faculty, staff, trustees, students, and alumni) on campus as we perform our work.
 We have cultivated an extensive network of colleagues within our field and higher education with whom we regularly consult and engage.
 We pay it forward through presentations and publications intended to advance the student experience not only at Lawrence but throughout higher education.